Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{Feature resolution.} We extract features at both $1/8$ and $1/4$ resolutions, and we compare their effects in \cref{tab:feature_scales}.
-We observe that the $1/4$ resolution model performs better especially in terms of SSIM and LPIPS metrics.
+We extract features at both $1/8$ and $1/4$ resolutions, and we compare their effects in TABLE~\ref{tab:ablations}\subref{tab:feature_scales}.
+When comparing between $1/8$ and $1/4$ feature resolutions, we observe that the $1/4$ resolution model performs better, especially in terms of SSIM and LPIPS metrics.
 Combining both $1/8$ and $1/4$ resolution features leads to the best performance and thus is used in our final model.